vitalab/vitalab.github.io/article/_posts/2019-07-29-Dont-Worry-About-The-Weather.md

 This process is used to:
 * Give a continuous sequence of incoming images, storing the current frame and $$T−1$$ past frames in a buffer of length $$T$$ that gets updated using a First-In-First-Out scheme.
 * Compute each frame in the buffer using the penultimate layer of the classifier and average all the descriptors, yielding one single length-128 average descriptor.
-* Average descriptor condition differs(in Euclidean space) by more than a threshold from the descriptors of any conditions previously trained on.
+* Average descriptor condition if they differ(in Euclidean space) by more than a threshold from the descriptors of any conditions previously trained on.
 If the following training pipeline is triggered:
     * The cycle-consistency GAN models closest to the current condition is selected (using the condition descriptor).
     * The newly trained generators from above is used to apply the new style to the reference condition to create a new training sequence.